The Market Abuse framework

 Lastly, the completion of the Compliance with MAR course counts towards the Continuous Professional Development (CPD) annual requirements of professionals holding the CySEC Advanced, Basic and/or AML certifications.

-If you have any questions about the Compliance with MAR course or any other training requirements, please contact us -
+If you have any questions about the Compliance with MAR course or any other training requirements, please contact us - we would love to help.

 From all of us at IforPE, the Institute for Professional Excellence,